ds-wizard/science-europe-template/README.md

 ### 1.16.1

-- Fix broken images in Word
+- Fixed broken images in Word

 ### 1.16.0